Time: 60 Minutes or 90 Minutes

 Travel the Oregon Trail:

 Your students’ journey to Oregon begins in your classroom.
-They will work in small groups to pack their own wagon to head west.
+They will work in groups of four to pack their own wagon to head west.
 Teachers can download the “Pack Your Wagon” activity from this page.
 This activity includes three items.
 First, it has a guide book for your students to learn what to pack on their trip.
 This guide was written by the museum, and is based on three original texts from the 1840s-1860s.
 The next item included in this activity is a series of “cards”.
 These cards show students what is available at the General Store.
 Each card has a small bit of information about one item, why it was important to immigrants, and how much it weighs.
-There are two versions of these cards; one can be printed as full-pages and the other can be printed and cut out as actual cards.
 The last part of the activity is a worksheet for your student groups to fill out.
 This is where they will actual pack their wagon, do some math on its weight, and answer some questions.
 Teachers from the Wyoming area can also come by the museum to borrow specially printed guide books and actual cards for this activity.
 These are provided free of charge, but must be returned to the museum.

 Your journey will continue during your virtual field trip.
 We will begin your program by talking a little about the Oregon Trail… to set the stage for our trip west.
 After that, we will set out from Independence.
 This program is designed as an interactive game.
 Your students will learn about major landmarks such as Independence Rock, Fort Laramie, and other vital stops along the trail.
 They will also learn about many of the hardships that pioneers faced on the trek.
 Your students will encounter wild animals, hunting opportunities, disease, accidents, and more.
 We will utilize dice rolls to determine whether your students survive each of these dangers.
 The items your students chose to pack will also be incredibly important for their continental crossing.
 With a little luck, most of your students will make it to Oregon City.